bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 ## Request

-To test this endpoint, save this [Current Customer API example request](/api-docs/getting-started/authentication#current-customer-api-example-request) JavaScript snippet in the **Script Manager** of one of your sandbox store's Stencil storefronts.
+To test this endpoint, save this [Current Customer API example request](/api-docs/getting-started/authentication#current-customer-api-example-request) JavaScript snippet in the storefront's **Script Manager**, located in the store control panel.
 Include your app API account's client ID as the value of the `app_client_id` query parameter.

+For more about adding scripts with the UI, see our support article on [Using Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).

 ## Response